hmfe/5396/README.md

 ## CSS Wizardry

-Simply open the HTML file in a browser
+Simply open the HTML file `css-wizardry/index.html` in a browser

 ## Search App

 Hosted here:

 Written in Vanilla JS and Handlebars.
 NB: Uses js modules wihtout Webpack or Babel.
-Will only work locally if run on a server.
-Will also not work in IE/Edge.
+Will only work locally if run on a local web server.
+Will also not work in IE or Edge.

 ### Install dependencies